Alain Guillot

 Military

-Law enforcement officials and police forces value military experience highly.
-Hiring a recruit with military experience has a number of advantages, including familiarity with weapons, mental endurance, physical fitness, discipline, and an appreciation of command structure and culture.
+Law enforcement officials and police forces place high value on military experience.
+Hiring a recruit with military training offers numerous advantages, including expertise with weapons, proficiency in nighttime surveillance using night vision equipment, mental endurance, physical fitness, discipline, and a strong understanding of command structure and culture.

 Community college